Ereliath/ShowcaseProject/README.md

 * HUD usage for optimization in regards to UI and gameplay.
 * Course widget, shows a timer and some translated UI text.
 * Simple Menu Button to reduce repeating code.
 Also makes designing easier.
 * Basic Slate classes for SizeBox that can handle ultra widescreen support for PC/Console.
-(Not finalized)
+(Not finalized, only examples)